By Molly Patrick

 Here’s a note from Anna before you watch our chat:

 I want to start by expressing how incredibly grateful I am to be a part of this amazing and supportive community.
-I’ve read everyone’s inspiring stories, and I’m so honored to share mine with you.
+I read everyone’s inspiring stories and I’m so honoured to share mine with you.

 About 4 years ago, I hit the lowest point in my life.
 I felt helpless and worthless and at 35, I felt like I should have accomplished more in my life.

-After nearly being killed by a car and having 13 broken bones, I felt that I had nothing positive in my life .
+After nearly being killed by a car, and having 13 broken bones, I had nothing positive in my life.
 Not only were my bones broken, but my spirit was too.
 I started to spiral into a deep depression, and I missed a lot of work because I had debilitating anxiety.
 I’d lie in bed all day and I started to hate myself.
 I’d make frequent trips to my doctor to get prescription medication, and I drank to self-medicate.
-I was completely lost, I was a shell of a person.
+I was completely lost.
+I was a shell of a person.

 One day, I decided that enough was enough.
 I deserved better for myself, and I desperately wanted to start respecting my body.
 So I started eating a plant based diet.

 Eating a plant based diet has changed my life.
 At 39, I’m back in school for the first time in almost 20 years.
 I’m active.
 I’m the happiest I’ve ever been.
 I wake up refreshed and ready to take on the day.
-I feel focused, I don’t remember the last time I had anxiety, and I enjoy simple tasks that once seemed impossible.
+I’m focused.
+I don’t remember the last time I had anxiety.
+Simple tasks that once seemed impossible are now enjoyable.
 Be kind to your body, and it will be kind to you.